Binary Mechanisms under Privacy-Preserving Noise: Proof of the Main Results

-In this section, we find the asymptotically optimal solution to the optimization problem in \eqref{eq: optimization_prob}.
-Specifically, we ask whether one can find a curve which consistently stays below the one in Figure~\ref{fig: maj_rule}.
+In this section, we find the asymptotically optimal solution to the optimization problem of~\eqref{eq:optimization_prob}.
+Specifically, we ask whether one can find a curve which consistently stays below the one in Figure~\ref{fig:maj_rule}.
 That is, for a certain level of expected revenue, is there any implementable Boolean function that achieves a smaller noise sensitivity than the majority rule?
-We answer this question affirmatively and prove that it is indeed the same linear threshold function that maximized the expected social surplus subject to the revenue constraint (in Proposition~\ref{prop: surplus_rev}), which strikes the right balance between noise sensitivity and revenue.
-In fact, there are two linear threshold functions, whose thresholds are symmetric around 50\%, which are asymptotically optimal for optimization \eqref{eq: optimization_prob}.
-We choose the one with the smaller provision threshold because that has the additional advantage of maximizing the expected social surplus $\mathsf{S}_\delta[\cdot]$.
+We answer this question affirmatively and prove that there are two LTFs, whose thresholds are symmetric around 50\%, which are asymptotically optimal for optimization~\eqref{eq:optimization_prob}.
+The one with the smaller provision threshold has the additional advantage of maximizing the expected social surplus $\mathsf{S}_\delta[\cdot]$ given a target revenue level (this is the content of Theorem~\ref{thm:surplus_rev}).

+Our proof follows three main steps: (\rn{1}) simplifying the objective and the constraint set; (\rn{2}) relaxing the constraint set; and (\rn{3}) identifying the asymptotically optimal solutions in the relaxed region and demonstrating that they also belong to the original constraint set.